About Us

 1,2-Methylenedioxy benzene

-With a capacity of 3000 MTA, serving the Agrochemicals, Perfumery and Pharma industries
+With a capacity of 3000 MTA, became a largest supplier to the Agrochemicals, Perfumery and Pharma industries.

 1-Amino-4-methyl piperazine

-With 300 MTA capacity, served the major manufacturers of Rifampicin globally.
+With 300 MTA capacity, became a largest supplier to manufacturers of Rifampicin globally.
 With new use as a substitute for Hydrazine in boiler water treatment, it's consumption is increasing year after year.

 N‑Benzyl Ethanolamine